wtomi/the-simpsons-search/README.md

 ## Running

-To tun the application use command:
+To run the application use command:

 ```./gradlew rum```